codehub-learn/lavarel-pfizer/labs/lab-3.md

 ### Step 3

-Launch vagrant and check the available options
+Launch artisan and check the available options

 ### Step 4